What is a VA Home Loan?

 The Basic Allowance for Housing, or BAH, is a military entitlement given to active duty personnel to provide housing for themselves and their families.
-The BAH is calculated by location and pay grade, and the allowance is designed to provide service members housing compensation equitable to local civilian housing markets.
+The BAH is calculated according to location and pay grade, and the allowance is designed to provide service members housing compensation equitable to local civilian housing markets.
 The BAH can be used toward rent or a mortgage, allowing you to build equity in your home, even if you don’t have a down payment to get started.

 Certificate of Eligibility (COE)

 Borrowers can begin the VA loan process without the COE, but it is required in order to move the loan through the steps toward funding.
 Once you've contacted a loan specialist, obtaining the COE can be taken care of on your behalf.
 Otherwise, you can contact the Veterans Administration directly to obtain the certificate.
 The VA ultimately determines eligibility, and the COE verifies the duration and character of service that qualifies the borrower for the VA loan as well as the calculation of their Funding Fee.